stripe/stripe-dotnet/readme.md

 	myCustomer.CardNumber = "4242424242424242";
 	myCustomer.CardExpirationYear = "2012";
 	myCustomer.CardExpirationMonth = "10";
 	myCustomer.CardAddressCountry = "US";                // optional
 	myCustomer.CardAddressLine1 = "24 Beef Flank St";    // optional
 	myCustomer.CardAddressLine2 = "Apt 24";              // optional
-	myCustomer.CardAddressCity = "Biggie Smalls";  //optional
+	myCustomer.CardAddressCity = "Biggie Smalls";        // optional
 	myCustomer.CardAddressState = "NC";                  // optional
 	myCustomer.CardAddressZip = "27617";                 // optional
 	myCustomer.CardName = "Joe Meatballs";               // optional
 	myCustomer.CardCvc = "1223";                         // optional

 	// set this property if using a token myCustomer.TokenId = *tokenId*;

-	myCustomer.PlanId = *planId*;								// only if you have a plan myCustomer.Coupon = *couponId*;							// only if you have a coupon myCustomer.TrialEnd = DateTime.UtcNow.AddMonths(1);		// when the customers trial ends (overrides the plan if applicable)
+	myCustomer.PlanId = *planId*;                          // only if you have a plan myCustomer.Coupon = *couponId*;                        // only if you have a coupon myCustomer.TrialEnd = DateTime.UtcNow.AddMonths(1);    // when the customers trial ends (overrides the plan if applicable) myCustomer.Quantity = 1;                               // optional, defaults to 1

 	var customerService = new StripeCustomerService();
 	StripeCustomer stripeCustomer = customerService.Create(myCustomer);